weizheng0216/MacrosoftForum/admin-cli/README.md

 - Phase 1: Haocheng Gao
 - Phase 2: Coco Chen
 - Phase 3: Weihang Guo
+- Phase 4: Wei Zheng

 ## What's New
-- **Integration Test**.
-Add a integration test for admin.
-Try `sh test.sh`
-- **Manage files**.
-Admin app can list all files under posts, comments, and a specific user.
-For convenience, one can not only check file information under posts table and comments table but also can manage files under "Manage File" interface.

-Manage File Menu
-***
-    [1] Select all files under posts
-    [2] Select all files under comments
-    [3] Select all files of a user
-    [4] Delete a file under posts
-    [5] Delete a file under comments
-    [6] Manage Least used file
-    [0] Quit Table Session
-***
+- **Block User By Email**.
+New functionality added in the user table.
+This gives the admin app the ability to block a post by email. `Blocked` attribute in the user table will assign to `true` when the operation was performed
+- **Flag a Post**.
+New functionality added in the post table.
+This gives the admin app the ability to flag a post by its post ID. `Flagged` attribute in the post table will assign to `true` when the operation was performed
+- **Flag a Comment**.
+New functionality added in the comment table.
+This gives the admin app the ability to flag a comment by its comment ID. `Flagged` attribute in the comment table will assign to `true` when the operation was performed
  - **Standardized Output**.
 Replace "+" with "=" and "-" as a decoration of output, which make the UI clearer.
 Standardized the space in front of each line.

 **example:**
 ```